 The first step is to decide what areas will be lawn and what areas will be planting beds.
 Planting beds next to the house should be at least three feet wide.
 After that, it is best to position the largest plants first and work down to the smallest.

 Trees provide shade, flowers and privacy.
-A large tree on the southwest side of a house can significantly reduce summer temperatures and also air conditioning costs.
+A large tree on the southwest side of a house can reduce summer temperatures by twenty degrees and also reduce air conditioning costs.
 A deck or patio will seem much more cozy if there is a tree canopy over it.
 Shrubs provide screening, and a variety of leaves, colors, flowers and even fruit.
 Annuals and perennials also provide a variety of leaves, colors and flowers.
 Perennials can bloom in the winter and spring and do not need to be planted each year.
 Annuals can provide a mass of color from late spring until late fall.
 Annuals can also be used to fill in the spaces between perennials and shrubs until they reach mature size.

-Three questions should be asked of every plant:
+Four questions should be asked of every plant:

 How tall and wide can it get?